grupa-ai/agent-mcp/README.md

-# AgentMCP: Multi-Agent Collaboration Platform
+# AgentMCP: The Universal System for AI Agent Collaboration

+> Unleashing a new era of AI collaboration: AgentMCP is the system that makes any AI agent work with every other agent - handling all the networking, communication, and coordination between them.
+Together with MACNet (our Internet of AI Agents), we're creating a world where AI agents can seamlessly collaborate across any framework, protocol, or location.

-## Convert your Agent to MCP and Put Your Agent to Work with other agents in 30 Seconds
+## Transform Your Agent into a Global Network Participant in 30 Seconds

 ```python
 pip install agent-mcp  # Step 1: Install